Rajamahendravaram: Roads

 Rajahmundry is very well connected to the state and the rest of India with a network of state and national highways.
 NH 16 passes through the city.
-NH 365BB, NH 516D connects the city with Khammam, Suryapet and Hyderabad.
-NH 216A which is a spur road to NH-16 connects the city with Ravulapalem, Tanuku, Tadepalligudem and Eluru.
+NH 365BB and NH 516D connect the city with Khammam, Suryapet and Hyderabad.
+NH 216A, which is a spur road to NH-16, connects the city with Ravulapalem, Tanuku, Tadepalligudem and Eluru.
 NH 516E connects the city with Vizianagaram via Rampachodavaram, Narsipatnam and Araku.

 ADB Road and SH 40 (Canal Road) connects the city with Kakinada and SH 41 is connected with Odisha, Chhattisgarh, Telangana borders with Andhra Pradesh and Bhadrachalam.
 SH 104 connects the city with Amalapuram.
 SH 172 is connected to Purushottampatnam and Polavaram Project.
 SH 72 connects the city to Nidadavolu, Palakollu and Narasapuram, Bhimavaram.

 NHAI is constructing flyovers on NH 16 and NH 216A at Diwancheruvu, Lalacheruvu, Morampudi, Vemagiri and Kadiyapulanka junctions in the city to ease traffic.
 Trumpet Bridge is being constructed at ADB road on NH 16 in Rajanagaram.
 An ROB was proposed from Morampudi to Kotipalli Bus stand.
 Godavari Urban Development Authority (GUDA), Greater Rajamahendravaram Municipal Corporation (GRMC) are constructing an outer ring road (ORR) for the city to ease traffic in the city.